kashifmannzoor/Generative-AI-use-cases/Legal-Departments.md

 # Large Language Models use cases for the Legal Sector, Legal research:

 - Large Language Models (LLMs) for Legal Research in the Courts
+- Summarizing Legislative Documents in the Legislative Administration area